theroundpencil/blist/README.md

 2. Change Version to **New version**
 3. Click **Deploy**

-Your URL stays the same — bookmarks and home screen shortcuts keep working.
+⚠️ **Do not** click "New deployment" — that creates a different URL.
+Always edit the existing deployment so your URL stays the same.

 ---